AndrewMichael2020/a-simple-machine/README.md

 ---

-# Interpreter in C and Fortrun
+# Interpreter in C and Flashback to Fortrun

 This project implements a minimalistic memory interpreter inspired by FORTRAN-style pseudocode (Fortrun).